publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch105/m__us_usc_t7_s7813.md

     (b) __Administrative expenses__

-        Funds appropriated under subsection (a) of this section may not be used for the payment of the expenses or expenditures of the Board in administering a provision of an order.
+        Funds appropriated under subsection (a) may not be used for the payment of the expenses or expenditures of the Board in administering a provision of an order.

 ([Pub.
 L. 106–387, § 1(a)][/us/pl/106/387/s1/a] \[title XII, § 1214\], Oct.
 28, 2000, [114 Stat.
 1549][/us/stat/114/1549], 1549A–97.)